Post Fire and Point Fire maps show where wildfires have spread in California

 Officials have released a series of wildfire maps plotting their expansion.
 Eleven active wildfires of at least 10 acres or more were burning in California early Monday, according to the California Department of Forestry and Fire Protection, also known as Cal Fire.

-The agency registered 1,769 wildfires in total, which had burned more than 41,900 acres and destroyed at least six structures.
+The agency has registered 1,769 wildfires in total so far this year, which have burned more than 41,900 acres and destroyed at least eight structures.
 No deaths have been reported in connection with the wildfires.

 A red flag warning was in effect Monday for a large section of the state, covering hundreds of square miles from the Sacramento Valley in Northern California down to Santa Barbara County and Antelope Valley in the south near Los Angeles.